 - Multimedia resources to extend learning in your classroom, and promote data literacy, mapping, and tech integration

-- One graduate credit or 45 professional development clock hours, a digital badge, and certificate of completion
+- One graduate credit or 45 professional development clock hours and a certificate of completion

 Meet Your Instructor: